 A flat 12 miles and a hilly

 12 miles trip varies dramatically based on the mode of transportation, terrain, and external factors.
 A seasoned cyclist might complete it in 40–48 minutes on a flat route, while a casual rider could take over an hour, especially with hills or headwinds.
-Also, meanwhile, drivers often misjudge time by relying on idealized speeds, overlooking traffic, stops, and the “last mile” congestion.
+So meanwhile, drivers often misjudge time by relying on idealized speeds, overlooking traffic, stops, and the “last mile” congestion.
 Even a 12-mile highway trip rarely takes less than 12 minutes due to on-ramps, exits, and real-world delays.
 Urban cyclists and drivers alike face compounding variables: traffic lights, pedestrians, and unpredictable bottlenecks can double estimated times.

 The key takeaway?
-But Speed ≠ time.
+Consider this: Speed ≠ time.
 A mile isn’t a fixed unit of duration—it’s a distance that contracts or expands based on context.
 A commuter biking through a city might spend 40 minutes on 12 miles, while a car stuck in rush hour could take 60 minutes for the same distance.
 Similarly, a runner’s pace drops sharply after mile 8, just as a cyclist’s average slows on a hilly route.

 To avoid miscalculations, always anchor estimates in real-world conditions, not best-case scenarios.
-Use tools like Strava for cycling data, factor in elevation with apps like MapMyRide, and add buffers for transitions (changing shoes, finding parking).
+But use tools like Strava for cycling data, factor in elevation with apps like MapMyRide, and add buffers for transitions (changing shoes, finding parking).
 For drivers, apps like Waze provide live traffic updates, but even they can’t account for human error or sudden accidents.